 The Arabs seized the island in 565 AC, but their rule didn’t last for long.

 In 1455.
-Thassos and the neighbouring islands Samothraki and Imvros were invaded by Turks led by Mahmud II.
-Until the year 1774 the number of inhabitants declined drastically from 60 000 to 2000 ( the number of inhabitants in the 5th and 6th centuries was around 100 000).
+Thassos and the neighboring islands Samothraki and Imvros were invaded with 10 ships by Turks led by Mahmud II.
+Until the year 1774 the number of inhabitants decreased from 60000, and even 100000 in the 6th and 5th century BC to 2000.

 In 1908, Thassos was returned to the Turks.